Beliavsky/Heisenberg_code_sparse_csr_fortran/docs/README.md

 * Graphs of Heisenberg spins
 * Density matrix from Heisenberg spin chain
 * Reduced density matrix calculation from Heisenberg 1D spin chain
-* Calculation of entalgement entropy of the corresponding subsytems
+* Calculation of entangleement entropy of the corresponding subsytems
-* Generation of Heisenberg Hamiltonian for CSR3 format for spare matrices
+* Generation of Heisenberg Hamiltonian for CSR3 format for sparse matrices
-* Diagonalization of spare matrices by different methods: Lanczos and FEAST
+* Diagonalization of sparse matrices by different methods: Lanczos and FEAST
 * Using Sparse BLAS for permuting Hamiltonian
-*

 JJ 2022